 Age Limit for IAS Exam

-The age of an IAS candidate must be within 21 years to 32 years as on 1st August 2018.
-However, the upper age limit is relaxable if satisfied the following conditions:
+The age of an IAS candidate must be within 21 years to 32 years as on 1st August 2019.
+However, the upper age limit is relaxable if satisfied with the following conditions:

 - If a candidate is SC or ST, the upper age limit is relaxable up to five years.